Computer Addictions and Criminal Charges

 Additionally, some software packages that are used to trade child pornography on the Internet must be set to share online content with others seeking to obtain such material via the Internet.
 A particular user may believe that their computer is not set in such a way so as to allow others to obtain contraband from them, when in fact it is open to outsiders browsing for this material.
 Lack of knowledge or understanding as to how your computer and/or the software functions is not a defense to a child pornography charge.

 Finally, child pornography defendants should not depend upon their Internet service provider from protecting their privacy as it concerns their account.
 If law enforcement serves the ISP with a subpoena, the latter will comply and turn over all of the account information.Other Internet Sex Crimes

 Internet sex crimes encompass more than pornography offenses.
 Charges of child luring arising from Internet usage are also common.
 A typical scenario involves having an online encounter in a chat room with someone believed to be a minor.
 In reality, this person is a police officer who has been trained to elicit statements that can be used to establish guilt later.
 The user is then manipulated into coming to a meeting, at which time they are arrested.
 The chatroom operator subsequently gives copies of the entire conversation to law enforcement.
 This material is then used in a criminal prosecution.
 These cases can also result in jail time and sex offender registration.

-James S. Friedman, LLC, represents many defendants in Federal and State court facing child pornography charges resulting from Internet addictions, or other sex offenses arising from Internet usage.
+We are child pornography lawyers in New Jersey who represent many defendants in federal and state court facing child pornography charges resulting from Internet addictions, or other sex offenses arising from use of the Internet.
 If you or someone you know has such been charged with such an offense, contact us online or call toll free at 800-361-6554 immediately for a consultation.